 Get an insight into two amazing gardens with the exclusive interviews with their gardeners.

-Are there any particularly important plants in the park?
+Are there any special plants in the park itself?

-Can you tell us about some of your personal experiences in the park?
+Can you share with us some personal experiences in the park?